AutopsyTurvy/Portfolio-1---Course-Assignment/README.md

 Contributing

-Contributions are welcome, but I would request that the invidicual that does so, clones the code and adds notes so that I can review any changes before they are comitted to the project permanently.
+As this is my portfolio, contributions are still welcome, but only in regards to the structure or design of the page, rather than the work on them.
 Thank you!

+Any suggestions will be happily taken into account- feel free to message me!
 ---

 Contact: